SiadA2/ecs-v2/README.md

 This is an end-to-end, multi-cloud deployment of a URL-shortener.
 This URL-shortener takes a long url, shortens it and stores the shortened url in DynamoDB to be reused.

-It runs on AWS Fargate, deployed via blue/green on AWS CodeDeploy.
+It runs on AWS Fargate, deployed via blue/green on AWS CodeDeploy and the deployment spans 3 Availability-Zones, with load-balancing strategies implemented.

 ## Key features